-“No, usually after some hours everyone is too tired to continue, or they find business elsewhere…” I pause.
+“No, usually after some hours everyone is too tired to continue, or they have business elsewhere…” I pause.
 “For a woodland faerie, you seem to know quite a bit about humans…”

 “I would hope so,” they reply, and for a moment it almost seems as though they smile.
-“I have studied your kind for a very, very long time.”
+“I’ve studied your kind for a very, very long time.”

-“I see,” I reply faintly, while gazing away from them, and out into the forest.
-They chuckle.
+“I see,” I reply faintly, gazing away from them and out into the forest instead.

 “You…no, it appears most are bothered by it,” I sigh.

 “Curiosity is not an ill trait to have; at least, of course I would not think so.
-And besides,” they continue, “I don’t have any secrets other than those others entrust to me.
+And besides,” they continue with a wave, “I don’t have any secrets other than those others entrust to me.
 So ask whatever you please.”

-Swiftly I turn back towards them; perhaps a bit more quickly than intended, and yet—
+Swiftly I turn back towards them, perhaps a tad too eagerly.

-“Before humans came to this land, I discovered an artifact from far away.
-I had no idea where it had come from…but I kept it safe, always hoping on day I may discover its secrets.
+“Before they came to this land, I discovered an artifact from far away.
+I had no idea where it had come from, but I kept it safe, always hoping one day I may discover its secrets.

 “Chêne…how old are you?
-Do most trees live that long?”
+Even the most elder of trees do not live that long, do they?”